TRAINING for Marathon des Sables

 Finally…

-This article is not a hard and fast plan, it’s a guide for you to go away, look at your targets having assessed past targets and hopefully it makes you think about future objectives so that you can plan for a successful, injury free year of running and racing.
+This article is not a hard and fast plan, it’s a guide for you to go away, look at your targets having assessed past targets and hopefully it makes you think about future objectives so that you can plan for a successful, injury free period of running and racing.

 There are many more questions to ask and points to consider when planning but these should come after getting the training plan and schedule prepared.

-• Working on food for the race.
+• Work on food for the race and fine out what you need.

 Fancy an early season multi-day TRAINING CAMP?
-Join us in Lanzarote HERE
+Join us in Lanzarote January HERE

 Follow on: